maniselvaraj/system-design-cheat-sheets/transaction.md

 <ul>

 <li>Being in a good state

-<li>Any txn will bring the DB from one valid state to another and not intermediate
+<li>Any transaction will bring the DB from one valid state to another and not intermediate
 <li>Application specific guarantee.

-<li>AID are properties of the DB
+<li>AID of ACID are properties of the DB

-<li>C is the property of application
+<li>C of ACID is the property of application
 </li>
 </ul>
    </td>
    <td>
 <ul>

-<li>Concurrency of Txn
+<li>Concurrency of transactions

-<li>2 txns concurrently has the same effect as executed serially - aka serialization
+<li>2 transactions concurrently has the same effect as executed serially - aka serialization
 <li>Defines when the changes to Db become visible and what changes may become visible
 </li>
 </ul>